Accessibility (ADA) Brochure

 Please call 72 hours prior to traveling with any questions about screening policies, procedures and what to expect at the security checkpoint.

 All shuttle buses servicing Manchester-Boston Regional Airport long term parking lots are wheelchair accessible.
 All drivers are fully trained in the operation of the lift equipment.

 Parking for the disabled is available in all Manchester-Boston Regional Airport parking facilities.

 Manchester-Boston Regional Airport travelers who are accompanied by service or other domestic animals have the convenience of two Service Animal Relief Areas while at the Airport – one pre-security and one post-security near Gate 6.

 TSA passenger screening canine teams may be operationally deployed at the Airport, especially near checkpoints.
 The canines are working animals that are trained to detect traces of explosives concealed on passengers or their belongings.
 Passengers traveling with service animals may continue to use the checkpoint with working dogs.

 Services for the Visually Impaired

-Manchester-Boston Regional Airport has (4) family restrooms in the terminal building.
-There are two located on the first floor before security, one is behind the main staircase and the second is located near baggage claims 1 and 2.
-On the second floor, post security there are two family restrooms, one is between Gates 6 and 7, and the second is next to the business center near Gates 1 thru 4.
+Manchester-Boston Regional Airport has four family restrooms in the terminal building.
+There are two located on the first floor before security, one behind the main staircase and another located near Baggage Claims 1 and 2.
+On the second floor, post-security, there are two family restrooms, one between Gates 6 and 7, and the second next to the business center near Gates 1 through 4.

 Airlines provide wheelchair service for passengers.
 Airlines ask that passengers request service at time of reservation.
 For those needing to make arrangements and have already booked travel, please contact your airline.
 Wheelchair providers vary by airline.